 Masterbuilt Gravity Series 560 Digital Charcoal Grill & Smoker

-Not only can you grill stuff in a conventional fashion (and to a precise temperature thanks to a digital control panel that regulates a DigitalFan) but a charcoal hopper can hold enough charcoal to slowly smoke your meat for 12-15 hours.
+Not only can you grill food in a conventional fashion (and to a precise temperature thanks to a digital control panel that regulates a DigitalFan) but a charcoal hopper can hold enough charcoal to slowly smoke your meat for 12-15 hours.

 Weber Summit Charcoal Grilling Centre